How to optimize your sales outreach efforts by analyzing claims data

 4. Perform competitive analysis

 To execute a successful sales or marketing strategy, you also need to understand where you stand against your competitors.
 Using claims data can be an effective method for doing competitive analysis and gaining insights into the performance of your product relative to competing products.
-If you’re selling a drug for a certain disease, you can pull claims data for drugs that are used to treat the same or similar conditions.
+Three common applications include:

 Based on your analysis, you can understand the strengths and weaknesses of your drug relative to the competition.
 You might find that your drug is more affordable than competing drugs, but that fewer patients are receiving treatment with it.
 Or you might find that your drug is being prescribed more often than competing drugs, but that it's not as effective in treating certain symptoms.